cloudmesh-project/reu-2014/_sources/projects/bioinformatics.txt

 - Connecting to FutureGrid using jsch in Java portal
 - Completing PBS script to run on cluster.

+- Downloading appropriate Python libraries for ssh connection and PBS scripting.

 Next Week:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Gain a better understanding of the arguments/commands necessary to run the Twister-Pipeline.

-- Continue developing the portal framework: be able to connect to cluster and submit a job.
+- Continue developing the portal framework now in Python: be able to connect to cluster and submit a job.

+- Generate the PBS script to be sent by Python program.

 - Use allocated nodes in Quarry to run Twister-Pipeline on larger data set.